CCPS Paralegal Studies Course Descriptions

 It is recommended this course be completed after 45 hours of acceptable degree credits.

-This course is a practicum experience in a law office.
+This course is a practicum experience.
 Each student individually coordinates the course with the program coordinator under the approval of the dean of the College of Continuing Professional Studies.
-The practicum provides the student with a paralegal type experience in a law office.
+The practicum provides the student with a practicum experience in a law office.